TheGammaSqueeze/GammaOS/README.md

 - ADB and Fastboot tools + drivers, ensure you install the Universal ADB Driver then reboot your computer: https://github.com/K3V1991/ADB-and-FastbootPlusPlus
 - Install Unisoc Drivers (included in the release zip in the UnisocDrivers folder) - run the DPInst64.exe program in your relevant OS folder.
 (Win10 drivers will also work on Win11.
 Also available here: https://github.com/TheGammaSqueeze/GammaOS/releases/download/GammaOS_v1_RG405M/UnisocDrivers.zip)
 - Enable USB Debugging on the RG405M/RG505: https://developer.android.com/studio/debug/dev-options
+- Please remove any SD card from your device before proceeding to avoid any potential issues when booting into recovery/fastboot mode.

 Unlocking bootloader:
 - Connect your RG405M/RG505 to your PC via USB cable while booted into Android, open a command prompt window, and issue the following command: adb reboot bootloader